ecampiglio/clean_innovation_finance/README.md

 # Replication package - 'Clean innovation, heterogeneous financing constraints, and the optimal climate policy mix'

-This repository contains the code and material for Campiglio, E., Spiganti, A., Wiskich, A. (2024) 'Clean innovation, heterogeneous financing constraints, and the optimal climate policy mix', published in the Journal of Environmental Economics and Management 128 (103071).
+This repository contains the code and material for Campiglio, E., Spiganti, A., Wiskich, A. (2024) 'Clean innovation, heterogeneous financing constraints, and the optimal climate policy mix', published in the Journal of Environmental Economics and Management, 128 (103071).
 The article is available open-access at [this link](https://doi.org/10.1016/j.jeem.2024.103071).

 The code should be run on Matlab:
 - main.m is the main program file, containing the model structure.